List of retired Pacific hurricane names: Names retired in the Eastern Pacific basin

 Political considerations prompted retirement of the name Adolph and removal of the name Israel at the start of the 2001 season, after controversy arose over their use.
 The name Kenna was retired in 2003 after it became one of the most intense Pacific hurricanes ever recorded.
 The name Alma was retired in 2009 after it had become the first Eastern Pacific tropical cyclone on record to make landfall along the Pacific Coast of Central America.
 The name Manuel was retired in 2013, after it became the first Eastern Pacific tropical cyclone on record to make landfall in mainland Mexico, redevelop over water, and become a hurricane.
 At the 2015 hurricane committee meeting the name Odile was retired from the list of names after it became the first major hurricane to affect Baja California in 25 years.
 At that same meeting, the name Isis—last used during the 2004 season—was preemptively removed from the list of names for 2016; it was deemed inappropriate to be used because of the Islamic extremist militant group which was then called by the same name.

 Names retired in the Central Pacific basin

-Within the Central Pacific basin—between 140°W and the International Date Line at 180°—four names have been retired since the introduction of the modern naming list for the basin in 1979.
-Hurricanes Iwa and Iniki were retired after impacting Hawaii, while Paka and Ioke were retired after the affecting various islands in Micronesia.
+In the Central Pacific basin (between the International Date Line (180°) and 140°W), four names have been retired as of 2024.
+Hurricanes Iwa and Iniki were retired after impacting Hawaii, while Paka and Ioke were retired after affecting various islands in Micronesia.